buttonwoodcx/bcx-validation/doc/tutorial.md

 The last feature of `foreach` is that it treats raw function specially.

-We learnt before that a raw function is treated as raw validator implemention.
+We learnt before that a raw function is treated as raw validator implementation.
 But if it's used under `foreach`, it is treated as rule factory.

 > This only applies to top level raw function, either in `{foreach: aRuleFactoryFunc}` or `{foreach: [normalRule, aRuleFactoryFunc, anotherRuleFactoryFunc,...]}`.

 > This is designed to provide flexibility in `foreach` when `switch` and `if` is not enough for conditional validation.

 > There is trade-off for this flexibility.
-Because rule factory requires runtime information to build the rule, it cannot be precompiled.
+Because rule factory requires runtime information to build the rule, it cannot be pre-compiled.
 This means you would not see much performance benefit with `generateValidator`.

 The above `foreach` + `switch` example can be rewritten as:
 ```javascript